 Academy orientation information is located here; reporting instructions, to include virtual, are located here.

-Class 21E COVID Standard Operating (SOPs) are located here.
+COVID Standard Operating (SOPs) are located here.
 SOPs are updated frequently; please review periodically prior to reporting.

 Due to the current USAF PT test suspension, students are required to be on a 'Pass' from their last PT test for SNCOA classes until further notice.